CDC's vaccine advisers meet to question long-used vaccines

 In addition to concerns over asthma, critics claim aluminum can also increase the risk for other health problems, including autism and attention deficit hyperactivity disorder.

-"Based on large, long-term studies and immunology research, there is no evidence that vaccines cause either allergies or autoimmune disorders e.g., Type 1 diabetes, rheumatoid arthritis, multiple sclerosis, systemic lupus," Dr. Frank Virant, president of the American Academy of Allergy, Asthma & Immunology, wrote in an email to NPR.
+"Based on large, long-term studies and immunology research, there is no evidence that vaccines cause either allergies or autoimmune disorders e.g., Type 1 diabetes, rheumatoid arthritis, multiple sclerosis, systemic lupus," Dr. Frank Virant, president of the Board of Directors at the American Academy of Allergy, Asthma & Immunology, wrote in an email to NPR.

 But removing aluminum from vaccines would render them ineffective, and there are no substitute vaccines ready to go.
 It could take years to develop reformulated replacements.